$195.00 / person(at 6:1 ratio)

 Ice Axe, Crampons, Helmet, Carabiners, Cords and Sling.
 All these items are required to participate in the course.
-See the precise technical gear requirement in the Important pre-trip information .pdf below.
+See the precise technical gear requirements in the 'Gear List' tab within this course information webpage.
 We rent complete kits only, not individual items.
-Once purchased rental is non-refundable.
+Once purchased - our rentals are non-refundable.

 - Understanding glaciers and where crevasses form

 - Roping up for glacier travel

 - 1 day of instruction